tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 # Introduction

-### Literature Review

 Energy insecurity has emerged as a critical public health concern, especially among low-income households, who frequently face difficult choices between paying energy bills and meeting other essential needs (Bednar & Reames, 2020; Memmott et al., 2021).
 Such households often experience unsafe coping strategies (e.g., foregoing heating during winter months), which disproportionately affect racial and ethnic minorities and heighten risks of utility disconnection (Memmott et al., 2021).
 Moreover, residential energy use contributes to climate change, intensifying the urgency for sustainable solutions (Farghali et al., 2023).

-Promoting behavior change to reduce energy consumption is crucial.
+Given the relevance of promoting behavior change to reduce energy consumption, several strands of research have aimed to identify factors that affect energy behaviors and interventions that effectively reduce energy consumption.
+Interventions often focus on X, Y, Z. For example, ...

 However, the success of such interventions may hinge on how effectively energy information is communicated, with format and presentation context significantly influencing understanding and action (Canfield et al., 2017; Fischer, 2008).
-Consequently, a pressing challenge lies in designing communication strategies that effectively convey energy data and motivate practical conservation decisions
+Consequently, a pressing challenge lies in designing communication strategies that effectively convey energy data and motivate practical conservation decisions.
+We set out to explore if consumers are able to develop plans that would help meet certain energy consumption goals.

+### Representation Formats

+Receiving feedback about one's energy use is an important step in identifying potential actions to reduce energy consumption.
+However, it is crucial to understand how consumers use the information that is given with their energy bill and whether consumers are able to translate a energy saving goal into an action plan.

+Building on the study of Canfield et al. (2017), we aimed to test xxx.

+Although many individuals express a desire to conserve energy, research consistently shows that abstract goals (e.g., "reduce overall usage by 15%") often fail to translate into effective behavior change unless accompanied by specific, actionable steps (Abrahamse et al., 2005; Nemati & Penn, 2020).
+For instance, Abrahamse et al. (2005) demonstrated that merely providing general information about energy savings rarely alters consumption patterns unless consumers also receive concrete instructions or tailored feedback.

+Similarly, Tonke (2024) rreported that sending households brief but precise text messages outlining how to reduce water use (e.g., limiting irrigation times, adjusting washing machine settings) yielded meaningful decreases in consumption, underscoring the importance of procedural knowledge---namely, knowing how to operationalize a goal rather than simply why it is desirable.
+In the context of energy conservation, this implies that interventions should not only highlight potential reductions (such as a 15% target) but also guide residents in allocating those reductions across specific appliances or behaviors (Attari et al., 2010).
+Additionally, meta-analytic findings suggest that people respond more robustly to household-level feedback that situates their usage within a personalized framework, thereby reducing the cognitive burden of determining next steps (Nemati & Penn, 2020).

 The way numerical information is presented can significantly affect how individuals process and use that information.
 Of particular relevance are reference class effects, which occur when numerical statements are presented without a clear or intuitive basis for comparison, making it difficult to infer meaningful quantities(Gigerenzer & Edwards, 2003; Reimer et al., 2015).
 A substantial body of evidence suggests that presenting data in terms of absolute counts or frequencies, as opposed to probabilities or percentages, can promote more accurate comprehension and facilitate decision making.
-However, it's important to note that even intuitive formats can pose challenges.
+However, it is important to note that even intuitive formats can pose challenges.
 For instance, Weber et al. (2018) found that individuals often struggle with reasoning tasks presented in natural frequencies because they inadvertently revert to more complex probabilistic thinking.

-The choice of units and the format in which information is presented have also been shown to exert a significant influence on decision-making specifically within the context of energy consumption and planning.
+The choice of units and the format in which information is presented have also been shown to exert a significant influence on decision-making within the context of energy consumption and planning.
 For instance, tables are generally more effective than graphs for conveying specific electricity usage data because they facilitate straightforward point reading (Canfield et al., 2017).
 Furthermore, the framing of energy costs, such as displaying monthly rather than daily or yearly expenses, can significantly affect consumers' choices (Gill et al., 2022).
 Consequently, the selection of an appropriate information format is crucial for effectively supporting energy-related decisions.
 Therefore, similar to natural frequencies, kWh provide a direct measure of energy use - a characteristic that could simplify calculations and facilitate comparisons, potentially helping consumers better understand and compare the energy consumption of different appliances or activities.
 Conversely, prior research has suggested that consumers have a preference for receiving energy feedback in terms of monetary values over scientific units (Karjalainen, 2011; Nemati & Penn, 2020), as well as better long-term appliance selection with information presented in monetary terms (Blasch et al., 2019).
 However, it remains uncertain how these reported benefits might generalize to the more complex task of household energy planning, where usage patterns are multifaceted and subject to a variety of contextual influences.

-Although many individuals express a desire to conserve energy, research consistently shows that abstract goals (e.g., "reduce overall usage by 15%") often fail to translate into effective behavior change unless accompanied by specific, actionable steps (Abrahamse et al., 2005; Nemati & Penn, 2020).
-For instance, Abrahamse et al. (2005) demonstrated that merely providing general information about energy savings rarely alters consumption patterns unless consumers also receive concrete instructions or tailored feedback.
-Similarly, Tonke (2024) reported that sending households brief but precise text messages outlining how to reduce water use (e.g., limiting irrigation times, adjusting washing machine settings) yielded meaningful decreases in consumption, underscoring the importance of procedural knowledge---namely, knowing how to operationalize a goal rather than simply why it is desirable.
-In the context of energy conservation, this implies that interventions should not only highlight potential reductions (such as a 15% target) but also guide residents in allocating those reductions across specific appliances or behaviors (Attari et al., 2010).
-Additionally, meta-analytic findings suggest that people respond more robustly to household-level feedback that situates their usage within a personalized framework, thereby reducing the cognitive burden of determining next steps (Nemati & Penn, 2020).
+### Overview of Current Research

 Despite existing studies on energy-use communication and format effects, limited research has explored how different numerical representations influence consumers' ability to create accurate energy conservation plans.
 Specifically, there is a gap in understanding how presenting energy information in absolute units versus percentages or monetary terms affects the precision of planning appliance-specific reductions.
 The current study addresses these critical issues by systematically investigating the impact of varying information formats (kWh, percentage, and USD) on the accuracy of energy-planning decisions.
-By manipulating the presentation format of energy information, this research aims to elucidate how different representational formats influence planning accuracy.Based on the literature reviewed, we hypothesize that: 1) Presenting energy reduction goals in absolute units (kWh) will lead to greater planning accuracy compared to percentage-based or monetary formats, as absolute units provide a more direct and less ambiguous representation of energy quantities.
+By manipulating the presentation format of energy information, this research aims to elucidate how different representational formats influence planning accuracy.
+Based on the literature reviewed, we hypothesize that: 1) Presenting energy reduction goals in absolute units (kWh) will lead to greater planning accuracy compared to percentage-based or monetary formats, as absolute units provide a more direct and less ambiguous representation of energy quantities.
 2) Higher energy literacy will be associated with more accurate planning, as individuals with greater energy knowledge may be better equipped to process and utilize the provided information, regardless of format.
 We also examine the potential of several exploratory variables, such as goal difficulty and the rounding of numerical values, to further elucidate the factors that influence planning accuracy.

 # Experiment 1